cdapio/cdap/cdap-docs/admin-manual/source/4-system-requirements.rst

 determined by ``yarn.scheduler.minimum-allocation-mb``.
 The YARN default in Hadoop is 1024 MB, so containers will be allocated with 1024 MB, even if the CDAP settings are for 512 MB.

-With the default YARN and CDAP settings of memory, having 14 to 16 CPU cores (and a total of 14 to 16 GB of memory) available to YARN can be required just to start.
+With these default YARN and CDAP memory settings, just starting CDAP can require having 14 to 16 CPU cores (and a total of 14 to 16 GB of memory) available to YARN.

 .. _admin-manual-network-requirements: